willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 |  | View subscription renewals | &check; | &check; |  |  | No |
 |  | View license requests | &check; | &check; |  |  | No |

-<sup>1</sup> To monitor service health, Lighthouse users must have at least one Microsoft Entra role assigned to them with the following property set: **microsoft.office365.serviceHealth/allEntities/allTasks**.
+<sup>1</sup> To monitor service health, Lighthouse users must hold at least one Microsoft Entra role in the partner tenant with the following property set: **microsoft.office365.serviceHealth/allEntities/allTasks**.
 The users must also have at least the Admin Agent role or Helpdesk Agent role assigned to them in Partner Center.

-<sup>2</sup> To create and manage service requests, Lighthouse users must have at least one Microsoft Entra role assigned to them with the following property set: **microsoft.office365.supportTickets/allEntities/allTasks**.
+<sup>2</sup> To create and manage service requests, Lighthouse users must hold at least one Microsoft Entra role in the partner tenant with the following property set: **microsoft.office365.supportTickets/allEntities/allTasks**.

 ## Manage GDAP in the customer tenant